4.4 Pro Forma Adjustments

 -

-Recognize the consideration transferred — This may result in adjustments to (1) decrease cash, (2) increase equity for shares issued as consideration, or (3) increase liabilities for either the recognition of contingent consideration or debt issued to fund the transaction (see Section 4.4.2.1.6).
-Note that any additional shares issued as consideration must be included in pro forma earnings per share.
-Further, additional interest expense should be reflected for any new debt issued.
+Recognize the consideration transferred — This may result in adjustments to (1) decrease cash for payment of cash consideration, (2) increase equity for shares issued as stock consideration, or (3) increase liabilities for the recognition of contingent consideration.
+Note that any additional shares issued as consideration must be included in the pro forma earnings per share calculation.

 -